 In New York City you will find some of the largest collections of art in the United States.
 There is a huge art vibe that you will find in and out of the streets in New York.

-photo by Transmitter - Bushwick
+1. Transmitter – Bushwick

 The self-described “collaborative curatorial initiative”.
 The doors opened to this gallery in 2014 by Rob de Oude, Carl Gunhouse, Sarah Jones, Rod Malin, Tom Marquet, and Mel Prest.
 The gallery is known to support two-person art shows and display very compelling pieces of art.

-This gallery is run by a Bostonian artist, Brian Willmont, in an old historical warehouse that was once occupied by American Manufacturing Corporation rope factory.
+This gallery is run by a Bostonian artist, Brian Willmont, in an old historic warehouse that was once occupied by the American Manufacturing Corporation rope factory.
 This gallery is a special space that allows artists and the public to engage a mix of shows by emerging artists working in a variety of mediums.

 It is hard to find a gallery that confines the art program a single genre, but that is what Minus Space is about and has been since 2003.
 The primary genre is titled “reductive abstract art”, the gallery’s home in the heart of Dumbo has offered an international roster of artists adhering to the idea that focused on the paintings that emphasize color, flatness and simplified form.